 If you’re anything like me, the ocean calls to you and you’ll most likely be spending most of your days offshore.
 From snorkeling to swimming with dolphins, scuba diving and island hopping, there are many activities to choose from, so I would recommend budgeting a minimum of USD500 for a full week’s worth.
 But, there are a few places you can see for free or on a tight budget, such as Freddy Mercury’s childhood home, Jozani Forest and Kuza Cave.
 Although it’s free to walk around Stone Town and take in the bustle of the city, you are likely to spend quite a bit of cash while meandering through the markets.

 When the time comes for you to start thinking about souvenirs, you will have a plethora of rich fabrics and intricately carved pieces to choose from.
 Although US dollars are widely accepted, try to make purchases with Tanzanian shillings as much as possible to avoid on-the-spot exchange rate calculations.

 Overall, Zanzibar is one of the most diverse and safe places to travel and definitely worth exploring alone.
 There is so much to see and do here, from aromatic spice markets to beachcombing over powder white sand and exploring its untamed jungles and caves, one week is definitely not enough time to experience its magic.

-5. Good to know phrases
+5. Good to know phrases in Swahili

 - Jambo: This means hello and you are guaranteed to hear it about a thousand times a day!
 The locals here are incredibly friendly, so always give a Jambo back or follow it up with Mambo, which means “how are you”.